5 Ways Positive Psychology Leads To Happier Ageing

-Traditionally, clinical psychology has been used to identify and treat mental health issues.
-Whilst this is helpful, it’s also important that those facing challenges learn to thrive, not just survive.
+Traditionally, clinical psychology has been used to identify and manage negative emotions or treating mental illness.
+Whilst this is helpful, it’s also important that people who are facing challenges in their daily lives learn to thrive, not just survive.

-Positive psychology is a relatively new field that shifts the focus away from the clinical problems towards the promotion of wellbeing and the creation of a satisfying life.
+Positive psychology is a relatively new field that shifts the focus away from the clinical problems towards the promotion of wellbeing and the creation of a meaningful life.

 What is Positive Psychology?

-Positive psychology refers to the study of how we can best function and flourish.
-It also refers to the theory that certain strengths and virtues can enable individuals, communities and organisations to thrive.
+Positive psychology refers to the study of how we can best function and promote human flourishing.
+It also refers to the theory that certain personal strengths and virtues can enable individuals, communities and organisations to thrive.

 The practice is underpinned by the belief that our experience of love, work, and play is enhanced by leading a meaningful and fulfilled life.